 In relation to vehicles the Ministry aims to:

-The majority of decisions affecting vehicle use are made at EU level and by the United Nations Economic Commission for Europe.
+The majority of decisions affecting vehicle use are made at the EU level and by the United Nations Economic Commission for Europe.

 The Finnish Transport Safety Agency is responsible for the approval of vehicles and components, vehicle registration and tax, supervision of vehicle inspections, the organisation of driving tests and driving licence registration.
 The activities of the Transport Safety Agency are supervised by the Ministry.